Stedinger Crusade: Campaign of 1234

-The crusader army assembled on the western bank of the Weser and march north.
+The crusader army assembled on the western bank of the Weser and marched north.
 They used a pontoon bridge to cross the Ochtum and enter Stedingen.
-On 27 May 1234, they caught the peasant army in a field near Altenesch and attacked its rear.
+On 27 May 1234, they caught the peasant army on a common green called the Altenesch and attacked its rear.
 It took several charges to break the wall of pikes.
 When the peasants broke formation to advance, the count of Cleves charged its flank.
 At that point the battle was won by the crusaders and a general massacre began.
 Women and children were not spared, but many peasants escaped into the marshes.
-Among the dead on the crusader side was the count of Wildeshausen of the family of the counts of Oldenburg.
+Among the dead on the crusader side was the count of Wildeshausen, of the family of the counts of Oldenburg.
 Gerhard credited the intervention of the Virgin Mary for his victory.

 The dead after the battle of Altenesch were so numerous they had to be buried in mass graves.
 The sources vary in the number of dead they give: 2,000 (Chronica regia Coloniensis); 4,000 (Historia monasterii Rastedensis); 6,000 (Annales Stadenses); or 11,000 (Baldwin of Ninove).
 These numbers cannot be taken literally, but they give an impression of the perceived scale of destruction.
 The Annales Erphordenses emphasise the deaths of "their wives and children".

 The surviving Stedinger surrendered to the archbishop and accepted his demands.
 Their freeholds were confiscated, those in the north to the county of Oldenburg, those in the south to the archbishopric of Bremen.
 On 21 August 1235, in the letter Ex parte universitatis, Pope Gregory ordered the lifting of their excommunication.
 According to Emo of Wittewierum, some Stedinger escaped to Frisia or found refuge in the north German towns.
 According to the Historia monasterii Rastedensis, those who fled to Frisia and established a community there—the terra Rustringiae—were attacked by the counts of Oldenburg later in the century.